Supergiant: Evolution

 The first stars in the universe are thought to have been considerably brighter and more massive than the stars in the modern universe.
 Part of the theorized population III of stars, their existence is necessary to explain observations of elements other than hydrogen and helium in quasars.
-Possibly larger and more luminous than any supergiant known today, their structure was quite different, with reduced convection and less mass loss.
-Their very short lives are likely to have ended in violent photodisintegration or pair instability supernovae.
+Possibly larger and more luminous than any supergiant known today, they had a quite different structure, with reduced convection and less mass loss.
+Their very short lives are likely to have ended in violent photodisintegration or pair-instability supernovae.

 Supernova progenitors

-Most type II supernova progenitors are thought to be red supergiants, while the less common type Ib/c supernovae are produced by hotter Wolf–Rayet stars that have completely lost more of their hydrogen atmosphere.
+Most Type II supernova progenitors are thought to be red supergiants, while the less common Type Ib/c supernova is produced by a hotter Wolf–Rayet star that has completely lost more of its hydrogen atmosphere.
 Almost by definition, supergiants are destined to end their lives violently.
 Stars large enough to start fusing elements heavier than helium do not seem to have any way to lose enough mass to avoid catastrophic core collapse, although some may collapse, almost without trace, into their own central black holes.

 The simple "onion" models showing red supergiants inevitably developing to an iron core and then exploding have been shown, however, to be too simplistic.
-The progenitor for the unusual type II Supernova 1987A was a blue supergiant, thought to have already passed through the red supergiant phase of its life, and this is now known to be far from an exceptional situation.
-Much research is now focused on how blue supergiants can explode as a supernova and when red supergiants can survive to become hotter supergiants again.
+The progenitor for the unusual Type II Supernova 1987A was a blue supergiant, thought to have already passed through the red supergiant phase of its life; and this is now known to be far from an exceptional situation.
+Much research is now focused on how blue supergiants can explode as supernovae and when red supergiants can survive to become hotter supergiants again.

-Well known examples
+Well-known examples

 Supergiants are rare and short-lived stars, but their high luminosity means that there are many naked-eye examples, including some of the brightest stars in the sky.
-Rigel, the brightest star in the constellation Orion is a typical blue-white supergiant; Deneb is the brightest star in Cygnus, a white supergiant; Delta Cephei is the famous prototype Cepheid variable, a yellow supergiant; and Antares and UY Scuti are red supergiants. μ Cephei is one of the reddest stars visible to the naked eye and one of the largest in the galaxy.
-Rho Cassiopeiae, a variable, yellow hypergiant, is one of the most luminous naked-eye stars.
-Betelgeuse is a red supergiant and the second brightest star in the constellation Orion.
+Rigel, the brightest star in the constellation Orion, is a typical blue-white supergiant; the three stars of Orion's Belt are all blue supergiants; Deneb, another blue supergiant, is the brightest star in Cygnus; and Delta Cephei (itself the prototype) and Polaris are Cepheid variables and yellow supergiants.
+Antares and VV Cephei A are red supergiants.
+Garnet Star is considered a red hypergiant due to its large luminosity; it is one of the reddest stars visible to the naked eye and one of the largest in the galaxy.
+Rho Cassiopeiae, a variable yellow hypergiant, is one of the most luminous naked-eye stars.
+Betelgeuse is a red supergiant that may have been a yellow supergiant in antiquity, and is the second-brightest star in the constellation Orion.